-- No: No special NAT handling other than RFC3581 - Force: Pretend there was an rport parameter even if there wasn't - Comedia: Send media to the port Asterisk received it from regardless of where the SDP says to send it - Auto Force: Set the force rport option if Asterisk detects NAT - Auto Comedia: Set the comedia option if Asterisk detects NAT
+- Default: will use the default NAT settings set on the SIP Settings. - No: No special NAT handling other than RFC3581 - Force: Pretend there was a rport parameter even if there wasn't - Comedia: Send media to the rport Asterisk received it from regardless of where the SDP says to send it. - Auto Force: Set the force rport option if Asterisk detects NAT - Auto Comedia: Set the comedia option if Asterisk detects NAT